MicrosoftDocs/memdocs/memdocs/intune/protect/windows-update-for-business-configure.md

 ---
 # required metadata

-title: Learn about using Windows Update for Business in Microsoft Intune
+title: Learn about using Windows Update client policies in Microsoft Intune
-description: Manage Windows 10 and Windows 11 software updates by using Intune policy for Update rings for Windows and Windows feature updates for Windows Update for Business settings in Microsoft Intune.
+description: Manage Windows 10 and Windows 11 software updates by using Intune policy for Update rings for Windows and Windows feature updates for Windows Update client policies in Microsoft Intune.
 keywords:
 author: Smritib17
 ms.author: smbhardwaj